How to Make Green Tea Taste Better: Simple Tips That Actually Work

 Recommended steeping time:

-• 1-2 minutes for mild taste
+• 1–2 minutes for a mild, delicate taste

 3. Choose High-Quality Green Tea (This Matters More Than You Think)